zzhangjii/learning-library/lab-guides/LabGuide200.md

   ![](images/200/49.PNG)

-- Create a container based on the new alphaoffice image mapping port 8080 to the same port on the HOST and naming the container alphaoffice:
+- Create a container based on the alphaoffice image mapping port 8080 to the same port on the HOST and naming the container alphaoffice:

   ```
   docker run -d --name alphaoffice -p=8080:8080 alphaoffice